bazel-contrib/rules-template/README.md

 1. rename directory "mylang" similarly
 1. run `pre-commit install` to get lints (see CONTRIBUTING.md)
 1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
+1. update the `actions/cache@v2` bazel cache key in [.github/workflows/ci.yaml](.github/workflows/ci.yaml) and [.github/workflows/release.yml](.github/workflows/release.yml) to be a hash of your source files.
 1. delete this section of the README (everything up to the SNIP).

 ---- SNIP ----